 While complications from poorly injected dermal filler are rarely life-threatening, evidence suggests that improperly injected filler may restrict the flow of blood to the eye, causing vision problems including blindness.
 When filler enters the bloodstream directly, it may lead to necrosis (or tissue death), blindness, or stroke.

-Nearly three million dermal-filler procedures are performed in the US alone each year with the most popular filler compound, hyaluronic acid.
+More than 2.7 million dermal filler procedures were performed in 2019, according to the most recent statistics from the American Society of Plastic Surgeons (ASPS).
+The most popular filler compound: hyaluronic acid.
 Though the worst problems associated with faulty filler injections can be grave, the common wisdom among practitioners and patients is that they are almost vanishingly rare.

 Two recent studies tested that assumption.
 Using the FDA’s Manufacturer and User Facility Device Experience (MAUDE) database, which collects reports of deaths and serious complications associated with medical devices, the studies give consumers the first quantitative accounting of the rate and nature of filter-related complications.